Arthritis: Physiotherapy and occupational therapy

 People with arthritis often have stiff joints - largely because they avoid movements that can increase pain.
 By immobilising arthritic joints, however, the stiffness and pain only get worse.
 Therefore people with arthritis often benefit from physiotherapy.
 A physiotherapist can teach you how to work out stiffness without further damaging your joint.
 Physiotherapy is also useful after an injury such as from a fall and after joint surgery, especially for artificial joint replacement.

 Occupational therapy can teach you how to reduce strain on your joints during daily activities.
-Occupational therapists can show you how to modify your home and workplace environments to reduce motions that may aggravate arthritis.
+Occupational therapists can show you how to modify your home and workplace environments to reduce movements that may aggravate arthritis.
 They also may provide splints for your hands or wrists, and recommend assistive devices to aid in tasks such as driving, bathing, dressing, housekeeping and certain work activities.

 What is the goal of physiotherapy?